linuxwhatelse/mjs/README.md

     # The port to be used with the server
     conf.port = 8088

-    # A callback which will be called for EVERY request (GET, POST, PUT, DELETE)
+    # A callback to be called for EVERY request (GET, POST, PUT, DELETE)
-    # BEFORE the actual resolved function will be called.
+    # BEFORE the resolved function will be run.
     #
-    # This callback has to return either True (if the request is allowed), or
+    # This callback HAS to return either True (if the request is allowed), or
-    # False (if the request is NOT allowed)
+    # False (if the request should be denied)
     #
     # Usefully to implement e.g. authentication
     conf.validate_callback = validator